Joe Righetti: Professional career

-Cleveland Browns

-Righetti was selected by the Cleveland Browns with the 150th pick in the 1969 NFL Draft.
+Righetti was selected by the Cleveland Browns with the 150th pick in the 1969 NFL/AFL draft.
 He appeared in 23 games for the Browns from 1969 to 1970 before injuries shortened his career.

 Personal life

 Righetti coached high school football for nine years after his playing career and was also a teacher at Whippany Park High School in New Jersey.